For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 All three women intend to be at the Cambria County Courthouse on Monday when Barto, 71, is sentenced to spend what’s likely to be the rest of his life in prison for sexually abusing a total of 29 children, including two relatives when they were minors.

-Brosig, Goetz and several other women interviewed by NBC News said it’s time for the horrible truth to come out about the doctor who preyed on several generations of Johnstown children.
+Brosig, Goetz and several other women interviewed by NBC News said it is time for the horrible truth to come out about the doctor who preyed on several generations of Johnstown children.
 They said it’s time for a reckoning for a man who fooled so many people for so long.

 Brosig said she was 12 when she was assaulted by Barto in 1994 and remains haunted by what happened to her.

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.